 How To Grow Japanese Banana Trees in the UK

 Musa Basjoo trees are one of the hardiest exotic fruit trees you can grow and can cope with up to -15°C. In the right location, with the right soil, you can enjoy your hardy banana plant for many years.
-By following our suggestions below, you will give your Japanese Banana tree the best care.
+By following our guide below, you will give your Japanese Banana tree the best care.

 - Plant your hardy banana tree in the Spring in a container, bearing in mind it will need repotting every year.